 A new model of healthcare has arrived in the form of mobile integrated healthcare community paramedicine (MIH-CP).

 You’ve heard all the buzz about these programs and partnerships with local EMS and ambulance companies.
 You’ve heard about how specially-trained paramedics can visit the homes of selected residents.
-You’ve heard about how it’s supposed to help EMS agencies to create patient-centered, mobile resources in an out-of-hospital environment.
+You’ve heard about how it’s supposed to help EMS agencies to create patient-centred, mobile resources in an out-of-hospital environment.
 Do MIH-CP programs live up to the hype?
 In today’s post, we’ll look into seven reasons that MIH-CP programs benefit everyone.

 - Lowering super-utilizers